CARTAvis/manual_source/source/appendix_a_version_history.rst

 * Profile fitting in the spectral profiler
 * Marker-based catalog rendering and performance enhancement
 * New deployment modes

+Performance enhancement and bug fixes are included as well.

 Version 1.4